moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 - If there is doubt about whether you could expect something to be there or work, it's a missing feature.
 - We iterate to deliver features, so we often don't have functionality that people expect.
 For this reason, 'people could reasonably expect this functionality' does not make it a bug.
 - Whether the code results in user facing updates or not, if it is part of building the feature it should be labelled as such.
-- Performance improvements and user interface enhancements improve the experience for end users and should be labelled as `~"type::feature"`.
+- Performance improvements and user interface enhancements improve the experience for end users and should be labelled as {{< label name="type::feature" color="#009966" >}}.
-- API additions including both REST and GraphQL should also be labelled as `~"type::feature"`.
+- API additions including both REST and GraphQL should also be labelled as {{< label name="type::feature" color="#009966" >}}.
-- If people care about a missing feature and the solution is clear, the issue should be marked as `~"Seeking community contributions"`.
+- If people care about a missing feature and the solution is clear, the issue should be marked as {{< label name="Seeking community contributions" color="#00b140" >}}.

 ##### Bug issues